adrianpike/rack_shootout/README.markdown

 There's also static assets that need to happen in a little bit.

 I plan to simulate more usage patterns at a later date.

+== TODO

+ * Better statistics - I'd love to have somebody who's better versed in stats give this a once-over
+ * Automate the magic?